The moduli space of multi-scale differentials: Introduction

-In fact, the codimension of a boundary stratum of \msds compatible with an enhanced level graph~$\Gamma$ is equal to the number of levels below zero plus the number of horizontal nodes, i.e., nodes joining components on the same level.
+In fact, the codimension of a boundary stratum of \msds compatible with an enhanced level graph~$\Gamma$ is equal to the number of levels below zero plus the number of horizontal nodes, that is, nodes joining components on the same level.

 Our proof of algebraicity requires us to recast this theorem in the language of stacks.
+For the next theorem note that we may view an orbifold such as $\PP\LMS$ as a smooth stack glued from quotient stacks.

 \begin{thm}[Functorial viewpoint] The groupoid $\PP\MSgrp$ of projectivized \msds is a proper Deligne-Mumford stack.
-Moreover, there is a map of stacks $\PP\LMS \to \PP\MSgrp$, which is an isomorphism over the open substack~$\PP\omoduli[g,n](\mu)$. \end{thm}
+Moreover, there is a morphism of proper algebraic Deligne-Mumford stacks $\PP\LMS \to \PP\MSgrp$, which is an isomorphism over the open substack~$\PP\omoduli[g,n](\mu)$. \end{thm}

-The map could be made globally an isomorphism by using a hybrid object that is an orbifold where curve automorphisms are present, and a singular analytic space where the toroidal compactification forces such singularities.
-We elaborate on this in Section~\ref{subsec:blowup} after the proof of the theorem.
+The groupoid $\PP\MSgrp$ is thus a hybrid object, smooth with non-trivial isomorphism groups (due to automorphisms) at some places, and with finite quotient singularities (due to a non-trivial quotient of twist groups, see Section~\ref{sec:twrot}) at other places.
+The description as orderly blowup $\PP\MSgrp$ in Theorem~\ref{intro:orderly} makes this functorial viewpoint even more natural.
+In fact the map in Theorem~\ref{intro:funct} is an isomorphism over the substack where the local groups~$K_\Lambda$ introduced in Section~\ref{sec:coverGH} are trivial.
 With a similar construction one can obtain a compactification of the space of $k$-differentials for all $k \geq 1$ with the same good properties, see \cite{CoMoZa} for details.

 \paragraph{\bf Other compactifications} We briefly mention the relation with other compactifications in the literature.
-The space constructed in \cite{fapa} is not a compactification, but rather a reducible space that contains the IVC as one of its components.
+The space constructed in \cite{fapa} can have extra components, hence in general it is a reducible space that contains the IVC only as one of its components.
 As emphasized in that paper, the moduli spaces of meromorphic $k$-differentials can be viewed as generalizations of the double ramification cycles.
-There are several (partial) compactifications of the ($k$-twisted version of the) double ramification cycle, see e.g.\ \cite{HoKaPa} and \cite{HolmesSchmitt}, mostly with focus on extending the Abel-Jacobi maps.
+There are several (partial) compactifications of the ($k$-twisted version of the) double ramification cycle, see for example \cite{HoKaPa} and \cite{HolmesSchmitt}, mostly with focus on extending the Abel-Jacobi maps.

 Mirzakhani-Wright~\cite{mwinv} considered the compactification of holomorphic strata that simply forgets all irreducible components of the stable curve on which the limit differential is identically zero.
 This is called the WYSIWYG (``what you see is what you get") compactification.
 Since this compactification reflects much of the tangent space of an $\SL_2(\RR)$-orbit closure, it has proven useful to their classification.
 This compactification is however not even a complex analytic space, see \cite{CW}.